LSXPrime/soundflow-docs/src/content/docs/api-reference.md

 *   `ProcessGraph(nint output, int length)`: Processes the audio graph and outputs to the specified buffer.
 *   `SoloComponent(SoundComponent component)`: Solos a component in the audio graph.
 *   `UnsoloComponent(SoundComponent component)`: Unsolos a component in the audio graph.
+*   `SwitchDevice(DeviceInfo deviceInfo, DeviceType type = DeviceType.Playback)`: Switches the audio engine to use the specified device.
+*   `SwitchDevices(DeviceInfo? playbackDeviceInfo, DeviceInfo? captureDeviceInfo)`: Switches playback and/or capture devices.
+*   `UpdateDevicesInfo()`: Retrieves and updates the list of available audio devices.
 *   `Dispose()`: Public method to dispose of the engine and its resources.

 ### Abstracts `SoundComponent`